inspheric/nova-defaultable-fields/README.md

 To use the `default()` method on a Nova `MorphTo` field, you can supply either:

-* An instance of an Eloquent model (the simplest option), e.g.:
+* An instance of an Eloquent model (the simplest option), e.g.

     ```php
     // $post = App\Post::find(1);